molily/molily.de/_posts/2020-11-21-testing-angular.md

 ],
 ```

-The [Component template](https://github.com/molily/angular-form-testing/blob/main/client/src/app/components/signup-form/signup-form.component.html) uses the `formGroup`, `formGroupName` and `formControlName` directives to associate elements with a form group or control, respectively.
+The [`SignupFormComponent` template](https://github.com/molily/angular-form-testing/blob/main/client/src/app/components/signup-form/signup-form.component.html) uses the `formGroup`, `formGroupName` and `formControlName` directives to associate elements with a form group or control, respectively.

 The stripped-down form structure with only one control looks like this: